Karpeles Manuscript Library Museums: Fort Wayne, Indiana

-The Karpeles Museum in Fort Wayne occupies two buildings.
-Fairfield Hall at 2410 Fairfield Avenue is a former Church of Christ Scientist building and houses a rotating collection of historical documents, old and ancient ship models, and stone hieroglyphic inscriptions from the time of Moses.
-Piqua Hall is housed in a domed church at 3039 Piqua Avenue< built in 1917 as the First Church of God.
-It houses a rotating collection of historical maps.
+The Karpeles Museum in Fort Wayne occupied two buildings.
+Fairfield Hall at 2410 Fairfield Avenue is the former First Church of Christ, Scientist building and housed a rotating collection of historical documents, old and ancient ship models, and stone hieroglyphic inscriptions from the time of Moses.
+Piqua Hall was housed in a domed church at 3039 Piqua Avenue built in 1917 as the First Church of God.
+It housed a rotating collection of historical maps.

-The Fort Wayne location provides an educational outreach program in the form of mini-museum displays that are set up in local schools and maintained by museum staff.
+The Fort Wayne location provided an educational outreach program in the form of mini-museum displays that were set up in local schools and maintained by museum staff.

 Jacksonville, Florida

-The Jacksonville Karpeles Manuscript Library Museum is located in the former First Church of Christ, Scientist building, a 1921 neoclassical structure in the Springfield neighborhood.
-There is also an antique book library, with volumes dating from the late 19th century, and a children's center.
+The Jacksonville Karpeles Manuscript Library Museum was located in the former First Church of Christ, Scientist building, a 1921 neoclassical structure in the Springfield neighborhood.
+There was also an antique book library, with volumes dating from the late 19th century, and a children's center.

 Newburgh, New York

-The Karpeles Museum in Newburgh, New York, is located at 94 Broadway.
-It houses the Dona McPhillips Historical Painting Series, which includes many portraits of famous Americans grouped together as "Founding Fathers", "Civil War Union", "Civil War Confederates", "Indian Heroes", "More Indian Heroes", "Pathfinders", "Texas", "Blacks", "Pioneers" and "Women".
+The Karpeles Museum in Newburgh, New York, was located at 94 Broadway.
+It housed the Dona McPhillips Historical Painting Series, which includes many portraits of famous Americans grouped together as "Founding Fathers", "Civil War Union", "Civil War Confederates", "Indian Heroes", "More Indian Heroes", "Pathfinders", "Texas", "Blacks", "Pioneers" and "Women".